cifre-labs/discord-bot-template/README.md

    - Under **Scopes**, Tick the "*applications.commands*" checkbox.
    - Under **Bot Permissions**, Tick the "*Adminstrator*" checkbox.
 4. If you scroll down, you will see a **Generated URL** section.
 Copy it and paste it to your web browser's address bar.
 This will allow you to invite your newly created bot to your own Discord Server.
-5. Going back to the program files, Fill up the details in the `.env` file.
+5. Going back to the program files, Fill up the details in the [.env](https://github.com/cifrelabs/discord-bot-template/blob/main/.env) file.
 6. Run `npm start` in the terminal.
 7. Go back to your server and try to run the command `/hello`

 ## Creating a Command
 Each command is a separate `.js` file.
-All of the commands are located in `./src/commands/`.
-You can use `hello.js` as a guide.
+All of the commands are located in [./src/commands/](https://github.com/cifrelabs/discord-bot-template/tree/main/src/commands).
+You can use the included file, [hello.js](https://github.com/cifrelabs/discord-bot-template/blob/main/src/commands/hello.js), as a guide.
 To add choices to your slash command, refer to this [documentation](https://discordjs.guide/interactions/slash-commands.html#choices).

 ## Reminders
 - We highly suggest to not write your program inside `index.js` but instead create handlers for listeners for better organization.
 In our convention, we place these events in the `./src/handlers` folder (e.g. `message-create-handler.js` and `button-handler.js`).